 Respect the King

-We’re back in Chiang Mai meeting up with Digital Nomad Escape Plan readers, Bitcoin enthusiasts, friends, colleagues, and working in the occasional group at coworking spaces –and I keep noticing that Westerners are taking bad internet security habits with them to Southeast Asia.
+We’re back in Chiang Mai meeting up with Digital Nomad Escape Plan readers, cryptocurrency enthusiasts, friends, colleagues, and spending time at coworking spaces –and I keep noticing that Westerners are taking bad internet security habits with them to Southeast Asia.
 And even worse, they aren’t up on local laws while doing so.

 Freedom of speech varies all around the world.
-Many countries in Southeast Asia have defamation laws or worse that are much more broad, and vague, than in the West.
+Many countries in Southeast Asia have rules surrounding online conduct that are much more broad, and vague, than in the West.

-For instance, I wanted to Photoshop of a photo of me, the size of Godzilla, walking past Maya Mall.
+For instance, I wanted to Photoshop of a photo of me, the size of Godzilla, walking past Maya Mall in Chiang Mai.
 Totally harmless, right?
 Silly idea.
 Totally goofy.
 I saw it once on Instagram and I thought it looked pretty cool.